 - A great trail running shoe for its affordable price range

 - Dynamic enough to provide a comfortable ride on asphalt and pavement

 - An excellent protection offered by the outsole and upper overlays

 - Improved design from the first edition has made the upper less bulky

 - Secure fit with a great amount of step-in comfort

 If you’re looking for a trail runner that’s durable, offers great traction, and is affordable, the New Balance 510 v2 is a great choice.
 Its no-nonsense aesthetic is reflective of its serious outlook as being a trail runner that’s looking to put miles between you and civilization as you trounce the terrain.
-With durable durable AT Tread® on the outsole and several medium-sized pods fitted for traction, the 510 v2 will keep its shape and ability even after heavy use.
+With durable AT Tread® on the outsole and several medium-sized pods fitted for traction, the 510 v2 will keep its shape and ability even after heavy use.

-While some have complained that the midsole isn’t as comfortable as they’d hope and its weight may be a challenge for some runners, overall for its price, its traction, and its standing as a dynamic trail runner, the New Balance 510 v2 may introduce more people to the pursuit of trail running without having to invest too much for their first pair.
+While some have complained that the midsole isn’t as comfortable as they’d hope and its weight may be a challenge for some runners, overall for its price, its traction, and its standing as a dynamic trail runner, the New Balance 510 v2 may introduce more people to the pursuit of trail running without having to invest too much in their first pair.